untillpro/scm4j/scm4j-deployer-engine/README.md

 Status: in development

 # Overview
-This component automates installation of products which are represented by artifacts in maven repositories.
+This component automates installation (deployment) of products which are represented by artifacts in maven repositories.

 # Terms